Lead Practitioner - Women in Balance Institute

 - Sufficient demonstrable experience to work as a mentor to connect and help season a team of NUNM students who will become leaders in their profession, coaches, and visionaries to women across the United States.

 - Experience and skills to develop Continuing Education annual conference and a series of bi-monthly lectures and workshops for medical professionals

 - Experience and skill to develop educational platforms to be delivered at WIBI Women’s Health Conference aimed at empowering and supporting the public – women to change to healthy selves.

-- The physician will demonstrate the skills needed to work independently and to supervise medical students in the content of the newsletter [In Balance] and for maintaining the physician referral site and physician locator..
+- The lead will demonstrate the skills needed to work independently and to supervise medical students in the content of the newsletter [In Balance].

 - Knowledge of Word, Excel, PowerPoint and troubleshooting skills are essential to perform this job successfully.
 Background in teaching and accreditation preferred.